Namibia Wildlife Sanctuary

 What's the project about?

 The Namibia wildlife sanctuary was established in 2005 to protect and improve the lives of Namibia’s animals, and work towards an Africa where humans and wildlife can thrive together.
-The 8,000 acre sanctuary and wildlife reserve provides a safe forever home for orphaned and injured animals, with a focus on rescue, rehabilitation and long term care.
+The 8,000 acre wildlife sanctuary and reserve provides a safe forever home for orphaned and injured animals, with a focus on rescue, rehabilitation and long term care.
 Residents include leopard, cheetah, African wild dog, primates, antelopes and a variety of other large and small, wild and domestic animals.

 How will I be contributing?